About Carroll's MSW Program

 The MSW program educates and trains students to use evidence-based interventions as they serve individuals, families, and groups in need of high-quality health, behavioral health, substance use, and social services.

 We are Mission driven.

 The mission of Carroll College's MSW Program is to educate clinical social workers who prevent and solve complex social problems negatively affecting vulnerable and underserved individuals, families, groups, organizations, and communities in Montana, across the nation, and throughout the world.

-Our program is rooted in the principles and methods of culturally competent trauma-informed care, integrated care, and evidence-based practice; preparing ethical and competent social work leaders who elevate community health and functioning and promote social and economic justice through a focus on strengths, resilience, and empowerment.
+Our online program is rooted in the principles and methods of culturally competent trauma-informed care, integrated care, and evidence-based practice; preparing ethical and competent social work leaders who elevate community health and functioning and promote social and economic justice through a focus on strengths, resilience, and empowerment.

 Change takes knowledge and skills.